Robert Lax: Life

 Meanwhile, Lax had helped Rice start Jubilee, a lay Catholic magazine, in 1952 and became its roving editor.
-In 1953 he was in Paris, writing for a small literary magazine, New Story.
-By 1962 he found his way to the Greek islands, initially settling in Kalymnos, then moving on to Patmos, where he spent his last years.
+In 1953, he was in Paris, writing for a small literary magazine, New Story.
+By 1962, he found his way to the Greek islands, initially settling in Kalymnos, then moving on to Patmos, where he spent his last years.
 Seeking relative solitude, Lax said it was important to "put yourself in a place where Grace can flow."
-The 1962-7 correspondence of Lax and Merton, written in a kind of comic argot, covered his early years in Greece and was first published as A Catch of Anti-Letters in 1978.
-Later their correspondence over the years 1938–68 was published as When Prophecy Still Had a Voice.
+The 1962-67, correspondence of Lax and Merton, written in a kind of comic argot, covered his early years in Greece and was first published as A Catch of Anti-Letters in 1978.
+Later, their correspondence over the years 1938–68 was published as When Prophecy Still Had a Voice.

 In 1969, Lax received the National Council of the Arts Award.
 In 1990 he received an honorary doctorate from St. Bonaventure University, a Franciscan institution near Olean, and became its first Reginald A. Lenna Visiting Professor of English, spending three weeks giving readings on campus.
 The university now houses the main Robert Lax archives.
 Additional collections of his papers are at Columbia and Georgetown University.

-During his final years on Patmos, Lax was the subject of Nicolas Hubert and Werner Penzel's 1999 film Why Should I Buy a Bed When All I Want Is Sleep?
+During his final years on Patmos, Lax was the subject of Nicolas Hubert and Werner Penzel's 1999 film, Why Should I Buy a Bed When All I Want Is Sleep?
 He moved back to Olean in 2000, leaving Europe by ship from Southampton, accompanied by his niece and her husband, as he would not travel by air.
-Shortly after, on 26 September, 2000, he died in his sleep at age 84.
+Shortly after, on September 26, 2000, he died at age 84.

 Writing

 Lax wrote hundreds of poems and dozens of books in his long career, but never reached the level of recognition that some of his peers say he deserves.
 Jack Kerouac, whom he knew in New York, called Lax "one of the great original voices of our times ...a Pilgrim in search of beautiful innocence".
 Circus of the Sun, a collection of poems metaphorically comparing the circus to Creation, was one of his most acclaimed works.
 On its publication in 1959, The New York Times hailed it as "perhaps the greatest English-language poem of this century."
 An excerpt was later distributed to those attending Lax's funeral at St. Bonaventure University on 29 September 29, 2000.

-And in the beginning was love.
-Love made a sphere: